 - b.
-If the hook release (C) is open (up), stop the engine and remove ignition key.
-Manually push the hook release (C) down after hook engages the header pin. - c.
-Lower center-link (A) onto the header with REEL DOWN switch on the GSL until it locks into position (hook release [C] is down). - d.
+If the hook release (C) is open (up), stop the engine and remove the ignition key.
+Manually push the hook release (C) down after the hook engages the header pin. - c.
+Lower center-link (A) onto the header with REEL DOWN switch on the GSL until the center-link locks into position and the hook release (C) is down. - d.
 Check that center-link is locked onto header by pressing the REEL UP switch on the GSL.

-Figure 3.20: Hydraulic Center-Link
+Figure 3.22: Hydraulic Center-Link

-12. Hydraulic center-link without optional selfalignment:
+- 12. Hydraulic Center-Link without Self-Alignment: - a.

-- a.
 Press HEADER TILT UP or HEADER TILT DOWN cylinder switches on the GSL to extend or retract center-link cylinder until the hook is aligned with the header attachment pin. - b.
 Stop the engine and remove the key. - c.
 Push down on rod end of link cylinder (B) until hook engages and locks onto header pin.